rerdavies/pipedal/README.md

 You will need to add your userid to the pipedal_d group if you plan to share the /var/pipedal directory.

      sudo usermod -a -G pipedal_d *youruserid*

+You will need to add your userid to the bluetooth group if you plan to debug Bluetooth onboarding code.

+    sudo usermod -a -G bluetooth *youruserid*

 Or you can avoid all of this, by configuring the debug instance to use a data folder in your home directory.
 Edit `debugConfig/config.json`: